-Not only does wealth screening help identify overall net worth and other assets but it should help you better understand the true motivations of a donor based on their historical behavior and demographic data.
-A comprehensive prospect research strategy needs to be based on all three indicators: Propensity to give, capacity to give, and affinity.
+A comprehensive prospect research strategy needs to be based on three indicators: propensity to give, capacity to give, and affinity.

-- Capacity to give is measured by a donor’s ability to give.
-This is usually tied directly to net worth, assets, cash on hand, and other financial factors.
-A high-net-worth individual typically has a much higher capacity to give than an average person.
+- Capacity to give: This indicator is usually tied directly to factors like net worth, real estate, stock holdings, cash on hand, and other signals of wealth.
+A high-net-worth individual has a much higher capacity to give than an average person.

-- Affinity is defined as a donor’s preference towards your cause.
-A person with a history of donating to arts-based organizations could be said to have an affinity for the arts.
+- Affinity to your cause: This indicator is defined as a donor’s interest in your cause.
+For example, a person with a history of donating to arts-based organizations would have an affinity for the arts.

 Which Prospect Research Tools Should I Choose?

-Windfall Data provides deterministic factors like tax returns and real estate holdings to provide a “precise net worth” rather than making assumptions based on things like zip codes.
-Windfall includes factors like propensity to give and capacity to give in their prioritization of contacts.
+Windfall Data provides evidence-based wealth screening factors like tax returns and real estate holdings to provide a “precise net worth” rather than making assumptions based on things like zip codes.
+Additionally, Windfall calculates factors like propensity to give and capacity to give for each prospect you’re interested in.

-Notable Integrations: Bloomerang, Donor Perfect, KIT, Neon, Salesforce, Salsa, Tessitura.
+Notable Integrations: Bloomerang, Donor Perfect, Fundraising KIT, Neon, Salesforce, Salsa, Tessitura.

-Notable Integrations: Arreva, Charity Engine, Charity Proud, Clearview, Every Action, KIT, Neon, Salesforce, Salesforce, Tessitura.
+Notable Integrations: Arreva, Charity Engine, Charity Proud, Clearview, Every Action, Fundraising KIT, Neon, Salesforce, Salesforce, Tessitura.

-Notable integrations: Arreva, Donor Perfect, Giveffect, Keela, Kindful, KIT, Neon, Salesforce, Salsa, Tessitura, Virtuous CRM.
+Notable integrations: Arreva, Donor Perfect, Giveffect, Keela, Kindful, Fundraising KIT, Neon, Salesforce, Salsa, Tessitura, Virtuous CRM.

 Notable Integrations: Salesforce, Tessitura, Neon, Raiser’s Edge NXT, Patron Manager, Cause View

-Key Differentiator: As one of the most established wealth screening and prospect research solutions, Iwave boasts award-winning client support and training. iWave is also the only solution to offer both US and Canadian comprehensive wealth screening data through their use of the Canada Revenue Agency’s datasets on Canadian Foundations and Public Charities.
+What sets it apart: As one of the most established wealth screening and prospect research solutions, iWave boasts award-winning client support and training. iWave is also the only solution to offer both US and Canadian comprehensive wealth screening data by drawing on the Canada Revenue Agency’s datasets.

-Prospect research and wealth screening tools should be a part of any professional fundraiser’s toolbox.
-Make sure to consider your organization’s existing technology stack to see which tools integrate with your current CRM and pick a provider that suits your fundraising style the best.
+Prospect research and wealth screening for nonprofits should be a part of any nonprofit fundraiser’s toolbox.
+Make sure to consider your organization’s existing technology to see which tools integrate with your current CRM.
+Then, pick a provider that best suits your fundraising tools.